omarpr/bigdata_p2/README.md

 # Big Data Analytics (CIIC 8995) Project II
 Project II of Big Data Analytics (CIIC 8995) given by Dr. Manuel Rodríguez in the University of Puerto Rico, Mayagüez Campus.

+An example of this is available at http://kvm_33.uprm.edu/p2/.

 ## twitter_stream.py
 Python Kafka Producer that receives a sample stream of tweets from Twitter, extract only the ones from about *trump* and send it to the Kafka Server.
 A credential file is required as *twitter_credentials.json*.
 A example of that file is included as *twitter_credentials.sample.json*.